AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 ```
 <InlineAlert slots="text"/>

-Only https URLs are supported.
+Only https image urls with an image size of less than 20 MB are allowed.

 Add the image placeholder.